Career Guide

 Action

-Detail the steps you took (focus on YOU)
+Detail the steps you took — focus on what YOU did.

 Result